remla24-team6/operation/README.md

 - Updated model training repository to use the pre-prcessing library.
 Added linters to github workflow.
 - Created a new version-aware python library (lib-version) that can be imported in the app.
 - Created a model-service that loads a trained model (which is stored in google drive) and exposes endpoints to predict using that model.
   This service uses the lib-ml python package for preprocessing.
+Implements Swagger for API documentation.
 - Created a Django app that has both the app-frontend and the app-service (app)